EMDR Therapists Understand Trauma

 How Effective Is EMDR?

 Many people have said that EMDR is effective in treating PTSD.
 The Department of Veterans Affairs strongly encourages and recommends this form of treatment for PTSD.
-A study of 22 individuals indicated that EMDR therapy helps 77% of people who seek it to treat PTSD.
-In that study, their delusions, anxiety, and depression all improved after moving through EMDR therapy.
-EMDR is shown to be effective long-term, and it has been looked at in over 30 studies.
-People who have been suffering from severe trauma have benefited from EMD our sessions.
-It is an effective type of treatment for people that want to overcome traumatizing events that have happened to them.
-It's unique because it's not talking about your childhood or analyzing things that happened to you that are unrelated to the trauma.
-It focuses on the traumatic event and being able to handle exposure to it in small doses.
+A recent study of 30 veterans found EMDR was 100% effective in treating PTSD.
+In that study, the test group’s delusions, anxiety, and depression all improved after moving through EMDR therapy.
+EMDR is shown to be effective long-term, and it has been looked at in numerous studies.
+What’s more, increasing evidence shows that it is just as effective via online therapy.
+As a result, it is becoming more and more accessible.

 Seeking Help For Trauma In Therapy

 Trauma has a way of holding people back.
 But you don't have to let that happen.
-EMD is one of the most effective forms of therapy for trauma.
-You don't have to suffer anymore.
+EMDR is one of the most effective forms of therapy for trauma.
+Via online counseling, it is available whenever it works for you.
 It's time to seek the help of mental health professionals who can help you through these painful memories.
 Whether you're looking for EMDR specifically or another method of therapy to treat trauma, it's imperative to find help for your experiences.
-You don't have to suffer alone.
 There are mental health providers out there that care and can help you move through your trauma.
-You can work with a therapist online here at BetterHelp, or you can see someone in your local area.
-No matter what mode of treatment you choose, know that there's hope for you to overcome your trauma and start to heal.
+You can work with a therapist online here at BetterHelp.
+Read what others have to say about their experiences below.